aws-samples/aws-eda-slurm-cluster/docs/deployment-prerequisites.md

 The SlurmSubmitterSG will be attached to your login nodes, such as your virtual desktops.

+**NOTE**: To make this available to Research and Engineering Studio (RES) so that it can be automatically assigned to virtual desktops, you need to add a tag named **res:Resource** with a value of **vdi-security-group**.
+When you create a project, you can select this security group to be added to virtual desktops that use the project.

 It needs at least the following inbound rules:

 | Type | Port range | Source             | Description | Details